tanbt/simple-collaboration/README.md

 * How to properly close a communication without `java.io.IOException: An existing connection was forcibly closed by the remote host` and `ClosedChannelException`.
 * Client can fire-and-forget to "unsubscribe" itself after being subscribed.
 * Remove a subscriber actor when its client socket is closed by the client.
+* Use a real application (e.g. Vaadin app) instead of the cli `simple-collaboration-app` one
+* Replace raw RSocket with Spring RSocket.